How to Create Online Community Guidelines - Personify

 When reporting studies involving human participants, authors must include a statement indicating that the studies received approval from an appropriate institutional and/or national research ethics committee and were conducted in accordance with the ethical standards set forth in the 2013 Declaration of Helsinki (7th revision) and its subsequent amendments or comparable ethical standards.

-In cases where there is uncertainty about whether the research was carried out in line with the Helsinki Declaration or comparable standards, authors must justify their methodology and provide evidence that the independent ethics committee or institutional review board explicitly approved any questionable aspects of the study.
+In cases where there is ambiguity regarding adherence to the Helsinki Declaration or comparable standards, authors must provide a methodological justification and evidence that the independent ethics committee or institutional review board explicitly approved any contentious aspects of the study.

-Before the References section, the following statements should be included in the manuscript:
+Prior to the References section, the following statements must be included in the manuscript:

 Ethical approval: "All procedures involving human participants adhered to the ethical standards of the institutional and/or national research committee and to the Declaration of Helsinki and its subsequent amendments or comparable ethical standards."

-For retrospective studies, please include the following sentence: "For this type of study, formal consent is not required."
+For retrospective studies, please include the following sentence: "For this type of study, formal consent was not required."

 The welfare of animals used in research must be upheld.
-When reporting experiments involving animals, authors should confirm that international, national, and/or institutional guidelines for the care and use of animals were adhered to and that the studies received approval from a research ethics committee at the institution or practice where the studies were conducted (if such a committee exists).
-For studies involving animals, the following statement should be included in the text before the References section:
+When reporting experiments involving animals, authors must confirm that international, national, and/or institutional guidelines for the care and use of animals were adhered to and that the studies received approval from a research ethics committee at the institution or practice where the studies were conducted (if such a committee exists).
+For studies involving animals, the following statement must be included in the text prior to the References section:

 If applicable (if such a committee exists):